mamisaki/RTPSpy/example/ROI-NF/README.md

 3. Detailed settings for real-time processing parameter
 > [!NOTE]
-> - This step can be skipped if the setup was completed in a previous session and loaded via the 'Load Previous Settings?' prompt at startup.
+> - The detailed setup step can be skipped if it was completed in a previous session and loaded via the 'Load Previous Settings?' prompt at startup.
-> - Session-specific paramters are atomotically updated when the 'RTP setup' button is pressed.
+> - Session-specific parameters are automatically updated when the 'RTP Setup' button is pressed.

 You can adjust the real-time processing parameters in the 'RTP' panel.
+Press a module button to set detailed parameters.
 <img src="/example/ROI-NF/doc/REGRESS.png" height=400>

-Press a module button to set detailed parameters.
-If the parameters are modified, you need to press the 'RTP Setup' button.
+When the parameters are modified, press the 'RTP Setup' button to apply the changes.

 ## 7. Ready to scan
 Press the 'Ready' button.
 - The application window shows a 'Ready' message.
-- The watchdog thread will start monitoring the 'rtfMRI Watching Directory.'

-## 8. Start the scan and real-time processing will
+## 8. Start the scan and real-time processing
 You are now ready to start the scan.

-- If the TTL signal trigger is set, the RTP and PsychoPy application will start automatically with the trigger input.
+- If the TTL signal trigger is set (refer to [Cardiogram, Respiration, and Scan Timing TTL Signal Recording](./PhysioRecording.md)), the RTP and PsychoPy application will start automatically with the trigger input.
 - Alternatively, you can start the process manually by pressing the 'Manual Start' button.

 > Regression begins after receiving a certain number of images, as specified in the 'RTP' -> 'REGRESS' -> 'Wait REGRESS Until' field.